-The company sees the increasing cost of living and higher interest rates pushing more ordi-nary Australians out of the home ownership market towards more long-term renting, as is more common in Britain and Europe.
-AXA's deal with NHFIC and vate institutional investor to de-liver a large scale project.
-NHFIC, which is providing a \$300m facility for the partner-ship with AXA and St George, was given increased scope to op-erate in the budget, with the fed-eral environment lifting its eral government lifting its borrowing potential by \$2bn to \$7.5bn, which the government estimates will help fund the con-struction of another 7000 low-income duralinger income dwellings.
+NHFIC, which is providing a \$300m facility for the partner-ship with AXA and St George, was given increased scope to op-erate in the budget, with the federate in the budget, with the rec-eral government lifting its borrowing potential by \$2bn to \$7.5bn, which the government estimates will help fund the con-struction of another 7000 low-income divalling. income dwellings.